Certified Circuits: Stability Guarantees for Mechanistic Circuits: Experimental Setup

-\myparagraph{Certification hyperparameters.} The choice of $p_{\mathrm{del}}$ and $\tau$ is critical: high $p_{\mathrm{del}}$ deletes too much data, hindering the base algorithm, while high $\tau$ demands excessive confidence for certification, which increases the abstain rate.
-We analyze the certified radius $r$ in App.~\ref{app:radius} (Figure~\ref{fig:radius-analysis}).
-Based on this analysis, we set $p_{\mathrm{del}} = 0.6$ and $\tau = 0.95$, yielding certified radius $r = 1$.
-We use $n = 1000$ Monte Carlo samples and failure probability $\alpha = 0.001$, following the standard setting in randomized smoothing literature~\citep{lecuyer2019certified,cohen2019certified, anani2025pixel}.
-All certified results are guaranteed with confidence $1 - \alpha$.
+\paragraph{Certification hyperparameters.} The choice of $p_{\text{del}}$ and $\tau$ trades off certification strength against the base algorithm's operating conditions: high $p_{\text{del}}$ deletes more data, hindering the base algorithm, while high $\tau$ demands higher consistency, increasing the abstain rate.
+For \textit{vision}, we default to $p_{\text{del}} = 0.6$ and $\tau = 0.95$ (certified radius $r=1$) as a good sweet spot.
+For \textit{language}, where larger concept datasets tolerate more aggressive deletion, we tune $p_{\text{del}}$ and $\tau$ per task and report the best configuration (App.
+Table.~\ref{tab:cert-config}).
+Results at larger radii are in App.~\ref{app:vision-large-r} (\textit{vision}) and~\ref{app:llm-large-r} (\textit{language}).
+We use $n = 1{,}000$ Monte Carlo samples and failure probability $\alpha = 0.001$ throughout, following standard practice~\citep{lecuyer2019certified,cohen2019certified, anani2025pixel}.
+The theoretical minimum $n$ is analyzed in App.~\ref{app:radius-analysis-n}.
+All certified results hold with confidence $1-\alpha = 99.9\%$.